 Are you seeking something useful to do that would help your community and stimulate your brain cells?
-Why not consider learning how to write grants on behalf of a nonprofit of your choice?
+Why not consider learning how to write grants on behalf of a nonprofit of your choice?”
 Nonprofit Grants To You has been providing classes in Yavapai County since 2002 and has graduated over 420 volunteers who have won in excess of $1.4 million for nonprofits of their choice ($3.8 million nationally).
-Our next two-session classes are scheduled for Oct.
-28/Nov.
-4, 2017, and April 7/ 14, 2018.
-Class information is posted on grantstoyou.org under Classes.
-Sign up now while seats are readily available.
-For more information contact founder Paul Baskin at 928-458-7796.
+The next two-session class is scheduled for Oct.
+28 and Nov.
+4. Class information is posted on the grantstoyou.org website under Classes.
+Sign up now while seats are available.
+For more information and response to questions contact founder Paul Baskin at 928-458-7796.

 Woman with a Southern background?
-We are a National Hereditary Society that meets 4X a year here in Prescott.
+We are a National Hereditary Society that meets four times a year here in Prescott.
 Great programs!
-Learn more - Call Kay 928-717-7246.
+Learn more by calling Kay at 928-717-7246.

 Chino Valley Head Start Center is accepting applications for enrollment for the Chino Valley/Paulden area.
 NACOG/Head Start offers quality services at no cost for all income-eligible families, which include classroom and home learning, healthy meals, and services for children with special needs.
 We have programs to fit your family: Early Head Start for ages 0-3, Full or Half-Day Head Start for ages 3-5.
 Pick up an application today and give your child a Head Start!